nathancarter/weblurch/doc-src/getting-started.md

 ## Setting up a local repository

-Install [node.js](http://nodejs.org), which governs our building and tesitng process.
+Install [node.js](http://nodejs.org), which governs our building and testing process.
 (The apps run in a browser.)

 Then execute the commands below from a \*nix prompt.